Provincially Registered Audiologist

-Our Provincially Registered Audiologists & Hearing Aid Practitioners (HIP) are trained to offer comprehensive hearing evaluations, hearing aid consultations, and hearing rehabilitation (see list of services below).
+Our Provincially Registered Audiologists & Hearing Instrument Practitioners (RHIP) are trained to offer comprehensive hearing evaluations, hearing aid consultations, and hearing rehabilitation (see list of services below).
 Clients can stop by the clinic with no appointment, to see our staff for hearing aid cleanings, minor repairs and adjustments.
 Or you can evaluate whether a consultation with one of hearing professional might benefit you with our Online Hearing Test.
 Clients who have purchased hearing aids from NexGen Hearing can tap into our Comprehensive Hearing Aid Care (CHAC) plan which provides all services (including hearing aid batteries) at no additional cost.
 With CHAC you can stop by as often as you want.

 Hearing Test and Consultation

-A hearing test is the first step in determining the degree & type of your hearing loss.
+A hearing test is the first step in determining the degree and type of your hearing loss.
 The test includes a variety of measurements to rule out any medically treatable causes of hearing loss.
 Speech testing will also be completed to determine your ability to understand speech sounds.
 Tympanometry testing can also be done at our clinics in order to determine if a middle ear problem may be contributing to or causing your hearing loss.
 Our Provincially registered clinicians will then explain your test results and discuss with you the best hearing aid style for your hearing loss and personal listening needs.

 Hearing Aid Adjustments